Cerno-b/mtg-turing-machine/README.md

 ### Universal Turing Machine

-The universal Turing machine used in this project is the UTM(2,18) defined by [Yurii Rogozhin](mtg-turing-machine\documentation\literature\1-s2.0-S0304397596000771-main.pdf).
+The universal Turing machine used in this project is the *UTM(2,18)* defined by [Yurii Rogozhin](mtg-turing-machine\documentation\literature\1-s2.0-S0304397596000771-main.pdf).
 It is a regular Turing machine with a predefined transition function and alphabet.
-In order to run any other Turing machine on a UTM, it needs to be encoded to the UTM's tape.
-Writing a UTM's program by hand is very hard, but you can convert a 2-tag system to a UTM(2,18).
+A Turing machine you want to run on the UTM must be encoded to the UTM's tape in a way that the UTM can emulate.
+Writing a UTM's program by hand is very hard, but you can convert a 2-tag system to a UTM(2,18) like this:

 ```python
 utm = UniversalTuringMachine()